codebyalisher/DataScienceCourseMaterial/README.md

 - A highly variable feature can help us **distinguish between different data points**.

 👉 So, for selecting important individual features, a **high variance is often a good sign**.
+In feature engineering, high variance in a feature means it's potentially more informative.

+Features with very low variance (almost constant) might be dropped — because they don't differentiate data points well.
 ---

 #### 🔹 2.
 Covariance – Looking at Two Features (Two Axes)